scottish-government-design-system/designsystem.gov.scot/styles/icons/index.md

 ## Using icons

-The Digital Scotland Design System uses a small selection of Google Material icons.
-An icon should represent the most basic idea or concept instead of a metaphorical one.
-When choosing icons, pick symbols that commonly have universal meaning, for example a cross for a "close" action.
+The Digital Scotland Design System uses a small selection of Google Material icons which are published on a free-to-use basis and can be adopted by other public sector organisations at no cost.
+The Design System uses the 'filled' style of icons, in which the shapes have a solid colour fill instead of an outline.

+When choosing icons, pick symbols that have a common and universally accepted meaning, for example a cross for a 'close' action.
 Icons should be used consistently and sparingly to enforce meaning in your service.

 <figure class="example__content">
     <img alt="Image showing a focussed link against a number of background colours" src="/assets/images/icons.png">
     <figcaption>A selection of icons used in the Design System</figcaption>
 </figure>

 These icons can be found in SVG format in the Github repository.
-They're also provided in a "stacked" SVG sprite.
+They're also provided in a 'stacked' SVG sprite.

 ## Size